yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Encoder-Decoder

-In the canonical encoder-decoder transformer, the encoder runs once on an input, and then the decoder runs auto-regressively on its own ouput while attending to the encoder output.
+In the canonical encoder-decoder transformer, the encoder runs once on an input, and then the decoder runs auto-regressively on its own output while attending to the encoder output.
 It looks like this

 <div align="center">
   <img src="assets/diagram.png" alt="diagram" width="500">